aidenkeating/digger-installer/provision-osx/README.md

 # Provision OSX role

-Provision Jenkins node for the build farm.
+Provision Jenkins node for Digger.
 This role performs a few tasks, these are:

 * [Install Homebrew](#prerequisites)
 * [Install RVM and Ruby](#install-homebrew)